zxc322/astorun-latest/README.md

     $ cd && source venv/bin/activate

 ###### And we are inside of virtual environment
-We can clone project here from github and make directorys for static files directly and install all dependencies
+We can clone project here from github, make directorys for static files directly and install all dependencies

     $ git clone https://...
     $ sudo chown -R $USER:$USER astorun_2022